 For the HIV program, starting 2015, the Government is paying for the first line ARV.
 This year we are buying 25% of Second Line medicines as well with State Funds.
 Just recently we have fully transitioned the funding of the OST programs in the state budget and not only that, we started free OST programs with no need of the co-payment from the side of beneficiaries, which is a revolutionary change in support of the Government for the harm reduction program.
 During the coming two years the country will increasingly take responsibility of procurement of diagnostic test-systems, including the viral load and CD4 testing.

 Country successfully undergoes the transitioning of the main activities under the TB program from the GF to domestic funding.
 First line drugs are procured through the state funds starting 2015 and in 2017, 25% of the total cost of second line medicines were also covered by the state program.
 It is expected that a substantial portion of the products needed for the universal coverage of the diagnosis and treatment of TB in Georgia will be covered through the state funds by 2019.
 It is worth mentioning that procurement of first and second line drugs through the state funds is also done using the GDF mechanism, ensuring the same high quality products from both funding channels.
-Government funding and co-financing commitments
+Government funding and co-financing commitments:

 The Georgian Sustainability and Transition Plan was developed for the period of 2017-2019 that highlights key challenges that the State needs to address in the immediate future.
 However, when the Sustainability Transition Plan costing was conducted we realized that the country needs some additional funds to make a successful and result-oriented transition from the GF funding, for covering advocacy, Health human resource gap, mostly for TB to address some challenges related to service delivery model and quality of services (especially related to NGOs), development of proper accountability and monitoring system.